- 1 Scientific Classification

 Tree Cholla – Photo by: Phil Marin

 It is green and fairly spineless; it looks a lot like the Cane Cholla.
 In colder weather, it turns purplish.
 It is common in Juniper and Pinyon stands and Desert Flats.
-It is found in the Chihuahua desert of Texas and New Mexico and in North in semi desert areas of Western Oklahoma and Eastern Colorado.
+It is found in the Chihuahua desert of Texas and New Mexico and in the North in semi desert areas of Western Oklahoma and Eastern Colorado.
 It grows up to a height of 7 feet.
-Its flowers are deep lavender to red in color and its fruits are oval shaped with yellow color and 2 inch long.
+Its flowers are deep lavender to red in color and its fruits are oval shaped with yellow color and 2 inches long.

 Christmas Cholla (Cylindropuntia Leptocaulis)

 Among all the Chollas, this is the most slender, and mostly it is widely distributed in the Chihuahuan desert.
 Red berries give this plant a seasonal appearance.
 It is also found in Texas and New Mexico.
 It grows up to a height of 4 to 6 feet.
 Its flowers are yellow to Bronze in color and its fruits are bright red in color and they are red berries which last throughout the winter.

 Chain Fruit Cholla – Photo by: Dave Pape